ackmanx/spotify-notify/README.md

 # Remaining

-* TRAINING: Introduce styled components
+## Styled Components

-* TRAINING: Convert to TypeScript
+## Convert to TypeScript

+## Mobile friendly

+## Docs
-* DOC: Explain how this works.
+Explain how this works.
 Explain setup required (like in ganjing for heroku) but also mention Spotify developer dashboard and whitelisting URLs

-* CHORE: generate a new client secret with spotify. then add a heroku config for it and reference that in the code
+## Generate a new client secret with spotify
-    * For local development, I'll need to keep the secret handy outside of git, maybe read it from a file somewhere and make same env var that heroku uses
+Then add a heroku config for it and reference that in the code For local development, I'll need to keep the secret handy outside of git, maybe read it from a file somewhere and make same env var that heroku uses

-* FEATURE: Mobile friendly

-* CHORE: Add heroku env variable with mongodb url